Master of Engineering Management in Indiana: Programs, Careers, and Schools

 Indiana MEM graduates have landed internships and full-time roles at companies like Amazon, Apple, AWS, Ball Aerospace, Bayer, Collins Aerospace, Cummins, GM, Google, Lam Research, Microsoft, Tesla, and Volvo Trucks.
 Employers are actively seeking people who can guide teams, solve problems, and understand the big picture when making technical decisions.

-According to the U.S. Bureau of Labour Statistics, Indiana employed approximately 4,490 architectural and engineering managers as of May 2023.6 The average annual salary was $150,004.7 While national projections suggest jobs in this field could grow by 13% through 2026, Indiana already sees steady, diversified demand across legacy and emerging industries.8
+According to the U.S. Bureau of Labour Statistics, Indiana employed approximately 4,610 architectural and engineering managers as of May 2025.6 The median annual wage was $155,810.7 While national projections suggest jobs in this field could grow by 13% through 2026, Indiana already sees steady, diversified demand across legacy and emerging industries.8

 Cost of Living and Lifestyle Benefits in Indiana